Shinoow/AbyssalCraft/README.md

 ### Licensing

-The source code for AbyssalCraft is licensed under GNU Lesser Public License V3 (http://www.gnu.org/licenses/lgpl-3.0.txt)
+The source code for AbyssalCraft is licensed under GNU Lesser General Public License V3 (http://www.gnu.org/licenses/lgpl-3.0.txt)

 The assets (textures, models, sounds) for AbyssalCraft are copyrighted to Shinoow as All Rights Reserved.